junwatu/clothes-recommendation/blog/README.md

 2. **Access to Information**: RAG integrates the generative abilities of GPT-4o mini with a retrieval system that draws from a large database of fashion-related knowledge, ensuring relevant information is readily available.
 3. **Personalization**: The system can provide tailored recommendations based on user preferences and historical data, enhancing the shopping experience.

-In this post, only point 1 and 2 that is used in the project.
+In this post, only points 1 and 2 are utilized for the project.
 ## **Prerequisites**

 ### OpenAI